Why do I need anticoagulant treatment?

 Are there any risks associated with taking warfarin?

-The main risk of taking warfarin is from bleeding.
+The main risk of taking warfarin is bleeding.
 Bleeding may be a sign that your INR is too high.
-You should contact the anticoagulant clinic or your GP if you experience any unexpected bleeding.
+You should contact the anticoagulant clinic, your GP or local accident and emergency department if you experience any unexpected bleeding.

 - Unexplained severe bruising